 Did you know that up to 10% of preschool children have vision difficulties?
 Many states now require an eye exam before your child starts school.
-Dr. Diana Zabarko, optometrist with Avant Garde Vision Center in Wayne, New Jersey, welcomes children to her practice.
+Dr. Diana Zabarko, pediatric optometrist with Avant Garde Vision Center in Wayne, New Jersey, welcomes children to her practice.
 As a parent, you’re her partner in ensuring your child’s eye health.
 Call the office or book an appointment online today with Dr. Diana.

 Eye health is important for normal developmental growth.
 If vision problems are not diagnosed early, your child may develop problems in school.
 At the least, it is much more difficult for your child when he or she can’t see the board clearly or what’s on the iPad.
 Dr. Zabarko checks your child for all of these potential problems: